pcotret/pcotret.github.io/document-camera/index.md

 ![img2](./img/cam-img2.jpg)

-You can explore the toolbar on the left side to get options on the resolution, camerat rotation and so on.
+You can explore the toolbar on the left side to get options on the resolution, camera rotation and so on.
 You can even draw with basics color on it.

 ## Working with the Linux binary